Emergency Medicine Fellowship

-Applicants must be an AOA or ACGME third-year resident in good standing or a recent graduate (2-3 years post residency) of an AOA or ACGME family medicine residency.
-Licensed, or eligible for licensure in the state of Wisconsin, is required.
+Applicants must be an third-year resident in good standing or a recent graduate (2-3 years post residency) of an AOA/ACGME family medicine residency.
+Licensed, or eligible for licensure in the state of Wisconsin, is also required.

-Candidates interested in Monroe Clinic's fellowship program should send a copy of their current CV, a personal statement about career goals, and three letters of recommendation (program director, attending faculty, and a third individual of your choosing).
+Candidates interested in Monroe Clinic's fellowship program should send a copy of their current CV, a personal statement, and three letters of recommendation.
 Applications are considered on a rolling basis with a first review on September 1 of each year.

 Send materials to: